-If you have a chronic condition, you know how quickly a flare-up can seem to take control of everything in your life.
+If you have a chronic illness or condition, you know how quickly a flare-up can seem to take control of everything in your life.
 You may be in extreme pain, unable to sleep, experience digestive issues, and feel incredibly tired.
-When you’re suffering, it’s really important to have support from family and friends, but it may also be hard to talk to friends and family about your condition.
+When you’re suffering, it’s essential to have support from family and friends, but talking about your chronic condition with friends and family may also be difficult.

-Broaching this conversation can be tough for a couple of reasons: other people may be uncomfortable talking about health and body functions.
-And oftentimes chronic conditions, such as autoimmune diseases are “invisible”.
+Broaching this conversation can be challenging for several reasons: other people may be uncomfortable talking about health and body functions.
+Additionally, chronic conditions, such as autoimmune diseases, are “invisible illnesses.”
 You might worry that people won’t believe you or think it’s all in your head.
-Sometimes it can be helpful to give them a picture of what you are feeling like to help them understand the seriousness of it.
+Sometimes it can be helpful to give them a picture of what you are feeling to help them understand the seriousness of it.

-It IS important to talk with the people you’re closest to about your condition but you don’t have to tell everyone.
-Be selective, choosing people you trust and those who you spend the most time with.
+Talking about your chronic condition with the people you’re closest to is essential, but you don’t have to tell everyone.
+Be selective, choosing people you trust and those you spend the most time with.
 It may be helpful to have a game plan for your conversations.
-The following tips can help you prepare:

 - Choose the right time and setting.
-You are sharing something very important and you deserve to have the other person’s undivided attention.
+You are sharing something significant, and you deserve to have the other person’s undivided attention.
 You might consider a private room to convey the importance and intimate nature of the conversation

 - Name the condition.
 Talk about the diagnosis and how it has impacted your life.